jwplayer/ott-web-app/CONTRIBUTING.md

 ## Bug Reports

 A bug is a demonstrable problem caused by code in the repository.
 Bug reports are very helpful!
-If you think you've found a bug in the player we'd love to know about it (and fix it).
+If you think you've found a bug we'd love to know about it (and fix it).

 ### Hold Up!